Kathleen Pelham-Clinton, Duchess of Newcastle

-Kathleen Florence May Pelham-Clinton, Duchess of Newcastle-under-Lyne OBE (née Candy; 6 May 1871–1 June 1955), was a well-known conformation show judge and dog breeder who influenced the Borzoi and Wire Fox Terrier breeds.
+Kathleen Florence May Pelham-Clinton, Duchess of Newcastle-under-Lyme OBE (née Candy; 6 May 1871–1 June 1955), was a well-known conformation show judge and dog breeder who influenced the Borzoi and Wire Fox Terrier breeds.

 Early life

 Born in 1871, the future Duchess was the daughter of Major Henry Augustus Candy by his marriage to Hon.
 Frances Kathleen Westenra, the daughter of Henry Robert Westenra, 3rd Baron Rossmore.

 Marriage

 She married Henry Pelham-Clinton, 7th Duke of Newcastle, in 1889, with whom she shared several common interests.
 Both were interested in animals, with horses and dogs being their favourites.
 Prior to the marriage, Kathleen was already a judge and dog show exhibitor, primarily of Fox Terriers.
 The Duke knew of the Duchess's knowledge of dogs, and when a dealer attempted to sell him a spaniel he once said "It would not suit me to do that.
 Her Grace knows the market value just a bit too well to suit my fancy."
 The couple had no children.